RPT: Toward Transferable Model on Heterogeneous Researcher Data via Pre-Training: Proposed method

 This sampling strategy has the following advantages: (1) The size of local community graphs are linearly correlated to the number of sampling hops, so it would not increase the time complexity of computing community embeddings below when $h$ increases.
 (2) The sampled neighbor size of each researcher is fixed as $h\times n$ and neighbors with more links are more likely to be sampled.
 (3) Noted that we re-sample the local community graphs in each training step, so that all the links in the local community may be sampled after multiple training steps.
 (4) The sampling strategy can be seen as a data augmentation operation by masking partial neighbors, which is widely used in graph embedding models\cite{jiao2020sub, hamilton2017inductive, velickovic2018deep}.
 It can help to improve the generalization of models like the mechanism of Dropout\cite{srivastava2014dropout}.

 \textbf{GNN Encoder.} Obtained the local community graph $\mathcal{G}_i$ of $a_i$, we use GNN model to encode $\mathcal{G}_i$ into a community embedding.
 Traditional GNNs can only learn the representations of nodes by aggregating the features of their neighborhood nodes, we refer to these node representations as patch representations.
 Then, we utilize a Readout function to summarize all the obtained patch representations into a fixed length graph-level representation.
-Formally, the propagation of $L_C$-layer GNN is represent as:
+Formally, the propagation of $L_C$-layer GNN encoder and the Readout operation is represent as: